aklump/taskcamp_objects/docs/source/feature.md

     and this is just a paragraph.

+**Please note that paragraphs that are questions, or which start with http are not allowed as descriptions.**

 ### Todos
 All todo items will be copied into and are available as a Priority List whose title and description inherit those of the Feature.
 See also [Todos](todo.html), [Priorities](priorities.html).